 The Commercial Road site is linked to the Argyle Street site by a short walk (5 minutes) across the overpass from Wilson and Carr Streets.
-Commercial Road is used for access to the main Administration Office for the whole School.
+Commercial Road is the location of the main Administration Office for the whole School.

 High School